GlobetrotterTravel/GlobetrotterTravel.github.io/fusion/index.md

 The following conventions are used in this guide.

+{: .note }

-> **🛈 Notes are denoted by the information icon, and provide tips and reminders that assist with using Fusion.**
+Notes are denoted by the information icon, and provide tips and reminders that assist with using Fusion.

+{: .warning }

-> **⚠ Warnings are denoted by the alert icon.
+Warnings are denoted by the alert icon.
 These notices should be read carefully.
-Failure to follow warning advice can result in security issues, data compromise or data loss.**
+Failure to follow warning advice can result in security issues, data compromise or data loss.

 Keys, fields, values and other items that are displayed on screen are denoted like `this`.